 - Ask your family for ideas.
 They will be more likely to eat it if they had a part in planning it.
 Our collection of Kids' Most Requested Dinners is a good place to start!

 - Take stock of what’s already in your pantry, fridge, and freezer and plan meals that use those items.
 Got chicken, ground beef or pasta on hand?
 We have lots of ways to turn those ingredients into dinner: 80 Reasons We Never Get Bored of Chicken Breasts, 14 Ground Beef Dinners That Are Anything But Boring, 16 Irresistible Pasta Dinners.
 For more ideas, just search our site by entering what you have.

 - Group recipes with like ingredients, especially items that will be hard to keep fresh such as herbs and vegetables.
 Looking at you, tomatoes, basil and zucchini.

 - Work leftovers into your plan, either as an easy next-day lunch or as a reinvented dinner.
 These hack ideas prove leftovers don’t have to be lame.

 - When in doubt (or a hurry!) plan breakfast for dinner, aka brinner.
 Omelets, frittatas and egg bakes are all brilliant ways to use up fresh herbs, vegetables and cheeses before they go bad.

 4 Easy Meal Plans with Grocery Lists Already Made

 We’ve done all the planning, so all you have to do is the shopping.
 Think of these easy meal plans and grocery lists as money in the bank.

 Making a list (and sticking to it!) is just one of many small ways that you can make a big difference when it comes to food waste at home.
-What other tips and tricks do you use to #tastenotwaste your food?
-Tell us in the comments below or use our hashtag on Facebook and Instagram.
+What other tips and tricks do you use to taste not waste your food?
+Tell us in the comments below or join the #pantryraid challenge on Instagram.